-- What is a knit stitch.
+- About the knit stitch.

-- How to knit garter stitch.
+- How to do a knit stitch.

 - How to start knitting.
 Yes!

-What is Knit Stitch vs. What is Garter Stitch
+Knit Stitch or Garter Stitch

-Take a look at the swatch in the image below.
+Take a look at the image below.

 - It produces a row of horizontal hills or bumps.